The Doubting Game

 “Stupid human,” said Arag.
 “Or maybe he is not a human.
 Who knows?
 I doubt he is not a wooly mammoth.”

-In that instant Bok’s body turned into the body of a very large, odiferous, and unconscious wooly mammoth.
+In that instant Bok’s body turned into the body of a very large, quite unconscious, odiferous wooly mammoth.

 Arag’s particular point of view has a rather interesting effect on reality.
-It allows him to change things by doubting they aren’t what they might be.
+It allows him to change things by doubting they aren’t what they might be or by doubting that they are.
 So, for instance, if Arag sees the sun and doubts it is the sun, and, in fact, doubts it isn’t nothing at all, the sun will cease to exist.
-This is an example of a doubt negation modified by a negative doubt instantiation.
+This is an example of a negation modified by a negative doubt instantiation.
 Fortunately, the sun is very bright and Arag avoids looking at it and thinking about it.
 Could you imagine what would happen if Arag turned the sun into nothing at all?
-Unfortunately (not so unfortunately at times), Arag has many doubts about things and ideas and has a tendency to drastically alter reality, and not just for him.
+Unfortunately, Arag has many doubts about things and ideas and tends to drastically alter reality, and not just for him.

 Arag returned to his home, a sprawling modern affair overlooking a lake, another product of doubt, and a rather nice one in Arag’s opinion.
-He sat on his sofa and turned on the TV, a device he truly enjoyed and generally avoided doubting, except during commercials, which he could not abide.
+He sat on his sofa and turned on the TV, a device he truly enjoyed and avoided doubting.
 He also avoided doubting his beautiful home, having doubted it once before, turning it into a dark, dank, cold cave with poor ventilation and ravenous rats.

-Through his twenty-foot by twelve-foot window he saw a group of humans approaching his house.
-This caused him no concern since his property was surrounded by an invisible force field that if touched would disintegrate the one who touched it.
+Through his twenty foot by twelve-foot window he saw a group of humans approaching his house.
+This caused him no concern because his property was surrounded by an invisible force field that if touched would disintegrate those who touched it.
 He watched as one of the humans walked into the force field and turned to dust.
 Two more humans died before they got wise.

 Feeling generous, Arag doubted that the humans had died and doubted that they had come near his house, thus returning the dead ones to life and sending the whole group far away where they scratched their heads and grunted to one another, their primary form of communication.

 The humans rarely approached Arag’s home, ever fearful.
 Humans feared everything.
-Perhaps that was why they had killed off all of the Neanderthals.
-Arag assumed the humans were there to stay and that one day they would dominate this planet, a planet he was tempted to doubt did not exist, but did not.
-Further, he was not, oddly enough, tempted to doubt that humans would one day be the dominant life form on this planet, perhaps because he didn’t see the point in doubting the inevitable, however illogical the inevitable might be.
+Perhaps that was why they had killed off all the Neanderthals.
+Arag assumed the humans were there to stay and that one day they would dominate this planet, a planet he was tempted to doubt, but didn’t.

 Of course, he could have doubted the humans out of existence.
 He could have doubted that the Neanderthals had been hunted down and killed by the humans.
-He could have done just that, but he didn’t.
-Again, we have to return to Arag’s acceptance of the inevitable, the ever illogical inevitable.
+He could have done just that, but he didn’t for reasons that were his own.

-Arag sighed, abandoning these thoughts and then doubted that he wasn’t holding a hotdog in a bun that had plenty of ketchup.
+Right then, Arag doubted that he wasn’t holding a hotdog in a bun that didn’t have ketchup.
 He happily ate the hot dog then let out a large burp.
 Hot dogs always gave him gas.
 He was tempted to doubt the existence of gas, but thought it might serve some purpose.
 Anyway, it was entertaining in some crude way.

-The bartender, an insect like creature named Brok, said something Arag didn’t understand, so Arag doubted that he couldn’t understand anything anyone said.
+The bartender, an insect like creature named Brok, a creature that by looks alone could bring on nightmares to small children, said something Arag didn’t understand, so Arag doubted that he couldn’t understand anything anyone said, further doubting that he could not be understood by anyone with whom he spoke.

 “What can I get you?” said Brok.